TeamSidewinder/design-language-ui-kit-data/README.md

 #### Here's what we're already planning to add
-- Exhaustive list of Ticketmaster Segments, Genres, and Subgenres
 - More thorough list of venue food & beverage and pricing
 - Events
 - Link to LNDL UI Kit